NMillard/learnings/xunit-testing.md

 2. Write a test first - then the implementation
 3. Write tests for all branches.
 For instance two tests if there's an if-statement in a method
 4. It's okay to let Fake methods return a value without doing anything

+Test units of behavior over units of implementation.

+### Behavior and State based testing

+**State**: Verify the state of an object after the 'act'.
+**Behavior**: Verify if methods were called or propertes were accessed.